jonmartin721/devwatch-github/README.md

 For accessibility issues or suggestions, please [open an issue](https://github.com/jonmartin721/devwatch-github/issues).

-## 🔒 Privacy & Security
+## Privacy & Security

-Your privacy and security are top priorities:
+Your GitHub token stays on your machine in Chrome's encrypted storage.
+The extension only communicates with GitHub's API - no analytics, no tracking, no third-party services.

-- **Local Storage Only** - Your GitHub token is stored locally using Chrome's encrypted sync storage
+- **Local Storage Only** - Token stored locally using Chrome's encrypted sync storage
-- **API-Only Communication** - The extension only communicates with GitHub's official API
+- **API-Only Communication** - Only talks to GitHub's official API
-- **No Third Parties** - No data is sent to external servers or analytics services
+- **No Third Parties** - Zero external servers or analytics services
-- **Minimal Permissions** - Token is used exclusively for fetching repository activity
+- **Minimal Permissions** - Token used exclusively for fetching repository activity
-- **Open Source** - Full transparency - you can review the entire codebase and suggest changes, and raise/fix issues if you see them
+- **Open Source** - Review the entire codebase, raise issues, or submit fixes

-## 📊 Rate Limiting
+## Rate Limiting
-GitHub's API has very relaxed rate limits that this extension benefits from and optimizes for:

-- **5,000 requests/hour** for authenticated users (compared to 60 for unauthenticated)
-- **Default interval**: 15 minutes (well within rate limits)
-- **Efficient checking**: Each repo typically uses 1-3 API requests per check
-- **Smart batching**: Groups requests to minimize API usage

-You can safely monitor dozens of repositories without approaching GitHub's limits.
-We do limit the maximum number of repositories to 50 to make sure you don't reach that limit however.
+GitHub gives authenticated users 5,000 API requests per hour.
+Each repo check uses 1-3 requests, so even checking 50 repos every 15 minutes keeps you well under the limit.

+The extension defaults to checking every 15 minutes.
+You can change this to 5, 30, or 60 minutes in settings.
+The 50-repo limit is just to keep things reasonable - you won't hit GitHub's rate limits even at that level.

-## 🛠️ Development
+## Development

 ### Project Structure
 ```